wharton/django-base-theme/README.md

 ### Django Base Theme
-- Django Base Theme is a responsive front-end boilerplate designed for Wharton Django/Python apps.
+- Django Base Theme is a responsive front-end boilerplate designed for <a href="http://wharton.upenn.edu">Wharton</a> <a href="https://www.djangoproject.com">Django</a>/<a href="https://www.python.org">Python</a> apps.
 - It contains helpful plugins, components and standards to help you get started.
-- It also includes official Wharton branding styles, logos, layouts and fonts.
+- It also includes <a href="http://standards.wharton.upenn.edu">official Wharton branding styles, logos, layouts and fonts</a>.

 ### Table of Contents
 - Components & Standards